 - We want the mock election to be a chance for students to practice filling out a close approximation of the real ballot.
 To create a ballot, go to Ballotpedia and enter your local address.
 The ballot that comes up will have your candidates for President, Congress, Governor, and local districts, and will also have your state ballot questions.
 You can save the ballot as a PDF and share it with your students, so they have a chance to study it and discuss it in class.

 - Schedule your mock election over several days so that all classes have a chance to vote.
 If you are holding your mock election online, in order to preserve mock voters’ anonymity, you’ll need to set up either a poll in your teaching platform or a survey, using an online survey tool.

 - Hold your election!
 Add activities such as student presentations about their own voting experiences, what they’ve learned about voting/democracy, or why voting matters to them.

 - Combine results from all the classes in your program and share the results.
-(We are not collecting New England-wide results this year.)

 - Create a press release that shares results from your mock election and lets your local media outlets know that adult students plan to vote!